-A wonderfully rich and spicy hot curry that puts chili at the front with support from cumin, coriander, mustard and cardomom.
-If you have the palate for heat then the complex flavours of Bassar Masala will come through.
+A wonderfully rich and spicy hot curry that puts chili at the front with support from cumin, coriander, mustard and cardamon.
+If you have the palate for heat, you'll find this a tasty blend for curries like this super simple one.

 - 500g Chicken, Beef or Lamb

 - 1 Tin of tomatoes or 4 large chopped tomatoes

 - 1-2 tbsp Bassar Masala (start low and adjust to taste)

 - 1 tsp Salt (optional, adjust to taste)

 Add the meat, chopped onion, and salt to a pot, brown the meat then add the tomatoes and stock, reduce to a simmer and cover.
 Cook for 25-30 minutes or until the meat is tender.